parthyyy/cchess/README.md

 # Installing

-To install cchess, download the latest executable from the releases page.
+To install `cchess`, you can download the latest executable from the releases page.

 If you want to compile the source code by yourself, clone the repository first.
 Enter the root directory of the source code, and run the `Makefile`.
 It should produce an executable output in the same directory, titled `cchess` or `cchess.exe`

 # Running